Finding Substance Abuse Treatment In Orange County

 Once detox has been completed, you will need to receive further treatment to ensure you are able to maintain long-term recovery.
 Subutex treatment is the process of helping you to maintain your sobriety after you have completed detox.
 This may involve individual or group therapy, medication-assisted treatment (MAT), and other support services.

 MAT is a type of treatment that combines medication with counseling and other therapies when treating drug and alcohol addiction.
-While Subutex is often used as a medication in MAT itself, many buprenorphine abusers will need to receive MAT on a tapering schedule to successfully recover from dependence on this medication.
+While Subutex is often used as a medication in MAT itself, many buprenorphine abusers will need to receive MAT on a tapering schedule to recover from dependence on this medication successfully.

 The South Shores Detox and Recovery Approach

-If you are ready to detox from Subutex, South Shores and Recovery is here to help you navigate this process safely.
+If you are ready to detox from Subutex, South Shores Detox is here to help you navigate this process safely.
 Our treatment center offers comprehensive and effective treatment for a wide variety of substance use disorders, including opioid addiction.

 When receiving treatment at our rehabilitation center, you will have access to a wide variety of services including (but not limited to):